semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-jenkins-ui.md

 ## Verifying that there are findings to send to SCP

-These steps are optional but it is recommended to perform the following procedure to verify that there are findings that Semgrep Cloud Platform is not receiving from your Jenkins UI.
+These steps are optional, but it is recommended to perform the following procedure to verify that there are findings that Semgrep Cloud Platform is not displaying from your Jenkins job.

 1. Sign into Jenkins.
 2. Select the project that runs Semgrep Supply Chain scans.